What Happens if You Abandon Your Home and Let It Foreclose?

 Notice of Foreclosure Sale

 After you have been sent a notice and the waiting period has expired, the lender can set a date to sell your house at a foreclosure auction.
-They may be give notice of the foreclosure auction date by mail or by posting at the home, but in most places it is done by publishing a public notice in the local newspaper.
+They may be given notice of the foreclosure auction date by mail or by posting at the home, but in most places, it is done by publishing a public notice in the local newspaper.
 Once the notice is published or delivered, you will no longer be able to save your home by bringing your payments current.
 You will now have to pay the entire loan amount in order to stop the foreclosure.

 The Foreclosure Auction